snamiki1212/plangoab-api/README.md

 ## LICENSE

-⚠️ Note that this code is not available as open source code.
+© 2021 Shun Namiki aka Nash

-I'm thinking about this license and have not decided yet what I choose.
+Note that this code is not allowed to use as like OSS.